apache/cordova-windows/README.md

  - Open the VS, `FILE` -> `New` -> `Project...`, input the template name 'Cordova-Metro' in the search textField.
 Select the template and modify items about your new proj at the bottom of the pop-up window.
 <img src="http://i.imgur.com/DvkAN.png" width="80%"/>
  - Click the button `OK`.
 Then `Add` -> `Existing project...` select the `SQLite3.vcxproj` in the `lib\SQLite\SQLite3`.
 Build it.
- - Select the Cordova project in the Solution Explorer, then `Project` -> 'Add Reference...` -> select the SQLite3.
+ - Select the Cordova project in the Solution Explorer, then `Project` -> `Add Reference...` -> select the SQLite3.
  - Build and Run the project Cordova-Metro.
 If running takes a long time, simply stop the running, then rerun (known issue).

+### Run the Sample App
+  - Open the `samples\TestAppCordova\TestApp.Cordova.sln` with visual studio.
+  - Build and run.
+  - Play around with accelerometer, geolocation, and compass.

 ### How to Run the Tests
   - Open the `src\src.sln` with Visual Studio.
   - Build or re-build the project.